 70s Outfit #3: Casual Summer Days

-When days are warm and jeans are too hot a pair of high waisted shorts are your next best option.
-High waisted denim shorts are the classic knit shorts with or without pockets were the fashion in the early to mid 70s.
+When days are warm and jeans are too hot, a pair of high waisted shorts are your next best option.
+High waisted denim shorts or the classic knit shorts with or without pockets were the fashion in the early to mid 70s.
 Pair them with a striped tank top or ringer tee, polo shirt or crop top for a summertime retro style.
-Consider too the zip up romper for all in one ease.
+Consider, too, the zip up romper for all in one ease.

 For a summer outfit choose 1.
-High waisted shorts or short shorts with pockets 2.
-Optional belt- white, natural, or rainbow stripes 3.
+High waisted shorts or a terry cloth skirt or skort 2.
+Optional belt – white, natural, or rainbow stripes 3.
 Striped or crochet sleeveless top, polo shirt or crop top (or make it a one-piece with a romper) 4.
-Wedge sandals or Birkenstocks 5.
-Rompers 6.
-Terry cloth skirt or skort
+Wedge sandals or Birkenstocks

 70s Outfit #4: Wrap Dresses

-Diane Von Furstenberg is credited to create one of the most iconic dresses of the 70s, the wrap dress.
-Worn by stars and socialites it never caught one with the mainstream public but has since been revived again and again.
-It is back in style this year making it a great 70s retro-modern outfit to wear now.
+Diane Von Furstenberg is credited for creating one of the most iconic dresses of the 70s, the wrap dress.
+Worn by stars and socialites, it never caught one with the mainstream public at the time, but has since been revived again and again.
+It is back in style this year, making it a great 70s retro-modern outfit to wear now.

-70s wrap dresses were made of a light jersey that clung to the body with a thin tie belt that barely held in place.
-They were especially popular as a disco dress.
+70s wrap dresses were made of a light jersey that clung to the body with a thin tie belt that barely held it in place.
+They were especially popular as disco dresses.
 Some mainstream styles were button-down shirt dresses with collars.
-They could be long maxi dresses but most were knee-length.
+They could be long maxi dresses, but most were knee-length.
 Simple, casual, feminine and very pretty.

 For your retro wrap dress outfit try 1.
 A pretty jersey wrap dress or party dress in a color and pattern that you love 2.
 T-strap, Mary Jane or Peep toe “vintage” style heels 3.
 Large bangle bracelet or short thin gold pendant necklace 4.
 Gorgeous long feathered hair!

 70s Outfit #5: Peasant / Prairie Dress